 In moral philosophy, applied ethics is the branch that consists of the analysis of specific, controversial moral issues that primarily concern private and public life within society (1).
 For a topic to be considered an issue under the “applied ethics” category it needs to at least meet two criteria or have the following features (2):

 1. The first requirement is that the issue needs to be controversial.
-In this case there needs to be significant groups of people both in favour of and against the issue.
-For example, the crime of rape would not be considered an applied ethics issue because nearly everyone views rape as a moral evil.
-There are no significant parties or organizations lobbying for the right for certain segments of the population to rape.
-However, the issue of abortion would be considered an applied ethics because there are significant voices on both sides of the spectrum.
+In this case, there need to be significant groups of people both in favor of and against the issue.
+For example, rape would not be considered an applied ethics issue because nearly everyone views rape as a moral evil.
+There are no significant parties or organizations lobbying for the right of certain segments of the population to rape.
+However, the issue of abortion would be consideredmade in technology t applied ethics because there are significant voices on both sides of the spectrum.

 2. Secondly, the issue must be a distinctly moral one.
 Things like tax and zoning laws are important but are not considered moral issues even though they involve and impact human beings.
 However, topics like abortion and euthanasia are considered moral issues.